- Travel Home

 Sziget, Budapest, Hungary

-Above all, the lineup is monster.
-Somehow Sziget manages to get it right every year.
-Get the party train from the west of Europe onto the island in the Danube (while DJs play warm-up sets), then arrive at a lush forest lit up by fairy lights and flanked by golden sands, where you can pitch your tent.
+The party train runs from the west of Europe onto the island in the Danube (while DJs play warm-up sets), then arrive at a lush forest lit up by fairy lights and flanked by golden sands, where you can pitch your tent.

-At this cultural event you’ll find people with their own turntables rigged up, while people relax on full sofa sets, get sporadic tattoos and cook hog roast -- and this is all just in the campsite.
+People often turn up with their own turntables, while others relax on full sofa sets, get sporadic tattoos and cook hog roast -- and this is all just in the campsite.

 Way Out West, Göteborg, Sweden